 | 14 | Apr 15 | White | Bibisara Assaubayeva |

-Divya opens with White in both Rounds 1 and 2 — Humpy then Vaishali — the two India vs. India games in the first two rounds.
+Divya opens with White in Rounds 1 and 2 — Muzychuk then Vaishali.
+The Round 2 Divya vs. Vaishali clash is the first India vs. India game of the tournament.
 She faces Zhu Jiner twice (Rounds 4 and 11) and Goryachkina twice (Rounds 3 and 10).
 Her player profile is on Shatranj Live.

 Where to Follow India’s Games Live